Underspecified Human Decision Experiments Considered Harmful: Examples: Using the Framework to Redesign Confounded Studies

-We first elaborate the recidivism decision-making study mentioned earlier.
-Imagine the study is designed to investigate whether people over-rely on AI assistance when deciding whether to release (i.e., grant parole to) incarcerated defendants.
-The researchers use a standard train-validate-split approach on a large labeled historical data set to train a model that predicts whether or not a person will recidivate.
-Each defendant in the dataset is represented by a set of feature values, $X=x$, which comprise part of the signal $\signal$ shown on each trial.
-Study participants are randomly assigned to either a control condition where they see the feature values along with only the model's prediction and what is described as ``the model's confidence in its prediction, ranging between 50\% and 100\%,'' or an AI explanation condition where they are also given additional information about how features in the data contribute to the model's predictions, e.g., generated by LIME~\citep{ribeiro2016should}.
-The model confidence score that is provided is the probability of a correct prediction conditional on the feature values, $Pr(correct|X=x)$.
+We first elaborate the flight booking study mentioned earlier.
+Imagine the study is designed to investigate whether people over-rely on AI assistance when deciding whether to book a flight or not.
+The researchers use a standard train-validate-split approach on a large labeled historical data set to train a model that predicts whether or not a flight will be delayed.
+Each flight in the dataset is represented by a set of feature values, $\dataRV=\data$, which comprise part of the signal $\signal$ shown on each trial.
+Study participants are randomly assigned to either a control condition where they see the feature values along with only the model's prediction and what is described as ``the model's confidence in its prediction, ranging between 50\% and 100\%,'' or an AI explanation condition where they are also given additional information about how features in the data contribute to the model's predictions, e.g., generated by LIME~\cite{ribeiro2016should}.
+The model confidence score that is provided is an approximately calibrated probability\footnote{A confidence function $f_{B}: X \rightarrow [0,1]$ is $\alpha$-calibrated with respect to a sample $S \subseteq X$ if there exists some $S' \subseteq S$, with $|S'| \geq (1-\alpha)|S|$, such that for any $b \in [0,1]$: $|P(Y=1| f_{B}(X)=b, X \in S') - b| \le \alpha$~\cite{corvelo2024human}.
+In other words, the probabilities are approximately calibrated with respect to a sample $S$ when for some subset at least $1-\alpha$ times the size of $S$, the difference between the stated and real probability is less than or equal to $\alpha$.} of a correct prediction conditional on the feature values, $Pr(correct|\dataRV=\data)$.

-Participants are told the AI model was trained on prior defendants whose status is known.
+Participants are told the AI model was trained on prior flights whose delay status is known.
 They are told that the model has an accuracy of $80\%$ (representing the combined false positives and false negatives) on a sample of instances drawn from the test set which comprise the trials in the study.